help-me-mom/ng-mocks/README.md

   .build();
 ```

-Also, you can suppress the first parameter with `null` if you want to mock only a class and export its declarations.
+Also, you can suppress the first parameter with `null` if you want to create mocks for all declarations.

 ```typescript
 const ngModule = MockBuilder(null, MyModule).build();